Biography | Catalogs | Resume

 In 2004, he had a mid-career solo show at the Westfaelischer Kunstverein in Muenster, Germany, entitled Paintings 1993-2003 New York-Texas.
 Dr. Carina Plath, Deputy Director and Curator of Painting and Sculpture at the Sprengel Museum in Hannover, Germany curated the exhibition.

 The New York Times, Artforum, Art in America, and many other national and international publications have reviewed Schlesinger’s shows.
 Critics and writers such as John Yau, David Pagel, Carina Plath, Ken Johnson, Barbara Rose, Barry Schwabsky, Frances Colpitt, Klaus Kertess, Albert Mobilio, John Russell, David Ebony, Hilton Kramer, Stephen Westfall, and Raphael Rubinstein have written about his work.
-His paintings are included in many private and public collections, including the New Museum of Contemporary Art, The Newark Museum, the Museum of Fine Arts in Houston, The Israel Museum in Tel Aviv, and The Art Gallery of Nova Scotia in Canada, as well as corporate collections including the Progressive Corporation and AT&T. He has lectured at museums and schools, including The Menil Collection where he has shared his studies and thoughts on Barnett Newman and the San Antonio Museum of Art where he spoke about Matisse’s JAZZ.
+His paintings are included in many private and public collections, including the New Museum of Contemporary Art, The Newark Museum, the Museum of Fine Arts in Houston, The Israel Museum in Tel Aviv, and The Art Gallery of Nova Scotia in Canada, as well as corporate collections including the Progressive Corporation and AT&T. He has lectured at museums and schools, including The Menil Collection where he has shared his studies and thoughts on Barnett Newman, and the San Antonio Museum of Art where he spoke about Henri Matisse’s JAZZ, and the Neue Galerie where he talked about Max Beckman.
 He has published many articles including the catalog essay for a Willem DeKooning show at the Thomas Ammann Gallery in Zurich, Switzerland.

 Photo courtesy of Mark Menjivar.
 Copyright 2009.